-While SARSA learns based on the actual next action taken (A′) according to the current policy π, and Q-learning learns based on the greedy next action (maxa′Q(S′,a′)), there's another related on-policy algorithm called Expected SARSA that offers a slight variation with potentially beneficial properties.
+Different reinforcement learning algorithms approach policy updates in various ways.
+SARSA, for instance, is an on-policy method that learns based on the actual next action taken (A′) according to the current policy π.
+Q-learning, by contrast, is an off-policy method that learns based on the greedy next action (maxa′Q(S′,a′)).
+A related on-policy algorithm, Expected SARSA, offers a slight variation from these methods with potentially beneficial properties.

 Recall the SARSA update rule: